Sony Ericsson W995

-The Sony Ericsson W995 is a candybar slider model music phone designed by Sony Ericsson as the new Walkman flagship phone, previously known as codename "Hikaru".
+The Sony Ericsson W995 is a slider-style mobile phone designed by Sony Ericsson as their flagship Walkman phone, previously known as codename "Hikaru".
 The W995 was introduced February 2009 and released on 4 June 2009 and uses the 4th version of the 'Walkman Player'.
 It is also the first Walkman phone to feature a standard 3.5 mm headset jack rather than requiring a FastPort connection.
-It features an 8.1-megapixel camera which seems similar to the C905.
-Although its camera is comparable to other cameraphones, the video quality is only QVGA (320×240) at its maximum, unlike the majority of cameraphones at the time that had VGA and HD videos.